All in a day's work

 If you join as a member, have coffee in our restaurant or get your Christmas gifts in our shop, you're supporting our work and helping us look after this beautiful place for everyone to enjoy.

 Current projects: Bosquet restoration

-We've just completed the planting of these specially grown Yew trees in the water garden to begin the process of restoring the 'bosquets'.
+We've completed the planting of 300 specially grown Yew trees in the water garden and this year we'll be planting the interior of these formal garden features called 'bosquets'.
 This is part of a 30-year plan to bring the garden back to its 1781 heyday.

 Current projects: Fountains Hall plantin...

 Our research has shown that unlike other formal gardens of its' time, there was a softer side to the planting at Fountains Hall so we're re-introducing plants such as hollyhocks, rosemary, lavender as well as mulberry, medlar and pear trees.